How to Keep a Mummy

 How to Keep a Mummy (ミイラの飼い方, Miira no Kaikata) is a Japanese manga series by Kakeru Utsugi.
 It has been serialized online via Comico Japan since 2014.
-Futabasha has published twenty-one tankōbon volumes since February 2016.
+Futabasha has published twenty-three tankōbon volumes since February 2016.
 An anime television series adaptation by Eight Bit aired from January 11 to March 29, 2018.

+Plot

+How to Keep a Mummy follows high school student Sora Kashiwagi, whose adventurer father sends him a mysterious package from Egypt.
+Expecting something dangerous, Sora is surprised to find a tiny, timid mummy inside, whom he names Mii-kun.
+As Sora learns how to care for Mii-kun, his friends also encounter unusual creatures of their own, including an oni child, a small dragon, and a baku.
+The series follows their everyday lives as they care for the creatures and encounter other supernatural beings.